-- 100.1 The Defendants further explained part of the \$600M miss to achieve FCF Guidance by issues "working with customer" and "infrastructure delay[s]", as appears from page 42 of the power point shown by the Defendants at Bombardier's 2018 Investor Day Presentation, Exhibit P-17, and from the transcript and video of this presentation, Exhibits P-41, p.
-14, and P-36; - 100.2 The Defendants stated that the Crossrail project was a "key contract" that exemplified why Bombardier failed to achieve its 2018 FCF Guidance; - 101.
-On or around May 15, 2009, Crossrail Ltd. began construction on a new railway that would run through central London as well as certain surrounding counties (the "Crossrail Project").
+- 101. On or around May 15, 2009, Crossrail Ltd., began construction on a new railway that would run through central London as well as certain surrounding counties (the "Crossrail Project").
 Crossrail Ltd. is a wholly owned subsidiary of TfL and is jointly sponsored by TfL and the Department for Transport, the government department responsible for the English transport network; - 102.
 The Crossrail project is a 118km-long railway that will stretch from Reading and Heathrow in the West, through central tunnels in London and across to Shenfield and Abbey Wood in the East.
-The new railway will stop at 41 accessible stations, 10 newly-built and 30 newly-upgraded, and is expected to serve approximately 200 million people each year, increasing central London's rail capacity by 10%, the whole as more fully appears from an extract of the Crossrail Project's website, communicated herewith as Exhibit P-29;

-- 103. The Crossrail project is the biggest construction project in Europe and is one of the largest single infrastructure investments undertaken in the UK, as appears from Exhibit P-29; - 104.
+The new railway will stop at 41 accessible stations, 10 newly-built and 30 newly-upgraded, and is expected to serve approximately 200 million people each year, increasing central London's rail capacity by 10%, the whole, as more fully appears from an extract of the Crossrail Project's website, communicated herewith as Exhibit P-29; - 103.
+The Crossrail project is the biggest construction project in Europe and is one of the largest single infrastructure investments undertaken in the UK, as appears Exhibit P-29; - 104.
 On February 19, 2014, Bombardier announced that it had signed a contract to provide TfL with the trains that would run on the Crossrail project's railway.
-The contract includes [...]
-65 nine-car Electric Multiple Units as well as the construction of a new maintenance depot for the trains.
-The contract is valued at approximately £1.3 billion, the whole as appears from Bombardier's news release, communicated herewith as Exhibit P-30; - 105.
-The project was due to open in December 2018.
-However, in August of 2018, it was announced that the opening would be postponed until autumn 2019 "to complete building work and allow for extensive testing to ensure it opened as a safe and reliable railway", the whole as appears from an article from The Guardian, communicated herewith as Exhibit P-31; - 106.
+The contract includes 70 nine-car Electric Multiple Units as well as the construction of a new maintenance depot for the trains.
+The contract is valued at approximately £1.3 billion, the whole as appears from Bombardier's new release, communicated herewith as Exhibit P-30:

+- 105. The project was due to open in December 2018.
+However, in August of 2018, it was announced that the opening would be postponed until autumn 2019 "to complete building work and allow for extensive testing to ensure it opened as a safe and reliable railway", the whole as appears from an article from The Guardian, communicated herewith as Exhibit P-31: - 106.
 Tom Edwards, a BBC London transport correspondent stated: